Do you need a mask outdoors?Expert weighted | ExBulletin

 Second, top experts now believe that the disease is primarily levitation.

-This means that large droplets from a cough or sneeze quickly fall to the ground, whereas they spread through fine breathing particles that remain suspended in the air for some time.
+That is, in contrast to large droplets from coughing and sneezing that quickly fall to the ground, they diffuse primarily through fine breathing particles that remain suspended in the air for some time.

 This makes the outdoors much safer than indoors, says Jose-Luis Jimenez, a leading aerosol scientist at the University of Colorado at Boulder.